imgui-rs/imgui-rs/README.markdown

 - `imgui-glium-renderer`: Renderer implementation that uses the `glium` crate

 Each of these contain an `examples` folder showing their usage.
-Check the `[dev-dependencies]` section of their respective `Cargo.toml` to find the versions of dependencies used (e.g `imgui-glow-renderer/Cargo.toml`)
+Check their respective `Cargo.toml` to find compatible versions (e.g `imgui-glow-renderer/Cargo.toml` the `[dependencies]` describes the compatible `glow` version and `[dev-dependencies]` describes the compatible `glutin` version)

-Finally the `imgui-examples` folder contains examples of how to use the `imgui` crate itself - covers general topics like how to show text, how to create buttons, etc etc.
+Finally the `imgui-examples` folder contains examples of how to use the `imgui` crate itself - this covers general topics like how to show text, how to create buttons, etc - and should be applicable to usage with any backend/renderer.

 ## Features